USRSA Certification Program

 Power Holes – special string holes for 56 degree string movement to increase sweetspot and power.

-Spin Effect Technology (S.E.T.) - unique combination of main strings and cross strings allows for 3.3 times more string movement and 69% faster string snapback which creates more spin on the ball.
+Spin Effect Technology (S.E.T.) - unique combination of main strings and cross strings allows for 3.3 times more string movement and 69% faster string snapback which produces 200+ more RPM’s of spin on the ball without changing your swing.
 The first racket system that actually increases ball RPM without players needing to change their swing.
 The net seems lower and the court feels longer on every shot.

 Triad — 3-piece racquet system where hoop and handle are separated with Iso-Zorb for 60% more comfort.